stevekrouse/cruchbase_flashcards/README.md

 cruchbase_flashcards
 ====================

-A script I used to ping the crunchbase api to grab the company data of First Round Capital to create flashcards on Quizlet
+A script I on the Crunchbase API First Round Capital portfolio data to create flashcards on Quizlet